 If your employment with the County ends due to retirement, resignation, dismissal, or any other reason, the following information will help you tie up any loose ends.

 For information, forms, lists of things to do, and resources to help you when you leave County employment, attend Exit Class and review the Exit Guide.
 (If using Internet Explorer, right-click and "Save target as" to download the guide.)
-Register for Exit Class, which is held on the last Tuesday of the month (except December, when it's held mid-month) from 1—3 p.m.
+Register for Exit Class, which is held on the last Tuesday of the month (except December, which is held on the third Tuesday) from 1—3 p.m.
 During Exit Class, you'll learn more about the necessary forms and procedures, COBRA coverage, the Retiree Medical program, costs of insurance, and basic Public Employees Retirement Systems pension information.
 Exit Class attendance is voluntary.

 - Notify your supervisor, Human Resources, and Payroll of your plans for separation using the Leaving County Employment form.